pixelsane/gridcore-nim/README.md

 ## Using the Fixed Memory Version

 If you want a memory-limited version with fixed-size arrays instead of sequences, check out the `fixedGrid.nim` file.
-It provides virtually the same API but with compile-time fixed limits on grid size and entity count.
+It provides virtually the same API but with compile-time fixed limits on grid size.

 - You will not be passing `grid` to functions anymore, as `fixedGrid` works by mutating globals.